-Salaries vary enormously, depending on whether you're working full time for a channel/radio statio, or working freelance on an ad-hoc basis.
-Having experience is a significant help in negotiating an increase in fees.
-Successful or celebrity presenters earn significantly higher salaries.
+Salaries vary enormously, depending on whether you're working full time for a channel/radio station or working freelance on an ad-hoc or short-term contract basis.

 Advice on current pay guidelines may be available from the Broadcasting Entertainment Cinematograph and Theatre Union (Bectu) and Equity.
 Most presenters work freelance, and payments are normally calculated per show or on short, fixed-term contracts to deliver a certain number of programmes.

 Hours may be long and unsocial, involving early mornings, evenings or weekends, although this depends on the timing of the programme and whether it's live or pre-recorded.

 What to expect

 - Most work is based in a radio or television studio, but may also include outside broadcasts, which can involve working in all conditions.

 - Much of the national broadcast industry is centred in London or MediaCityUK in Salford.
 Other studios exist in Glasgow, Edinburgh, Leeds and Birmingham.
 Local or regional studios are found throughout much of the UK.

 - You'll have a public image to maintain and, as a result, must be prepared for some loss of privacy.

 - Travel during the working day varies according to the type of programme.
 Radio roadshows, for example, involve a significant amount of travel and you may be required to work away from home for extended periods of time.
 Similarly, documentary-makers or roving reporters can also be expected to travel in the UK and abroad to cover stories and news events.

 You don't need a degree to become a broadcast presenter as employers tend to look more for experience and practical skills.

 However, some degree, HND and foundation degree subjects may be useful and could provide you with relevant knowledge that can be used in the job.
 These include: